nursethestrings/nursethestrings.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Coastal Watters

-You can use the [editor on GitHub](https://github.com/nursethestrings/nursethestrings.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This is a personal learning project using the [editor on GitHub](https://github.com/nursethestrings/nursethestrings.github.io/edit/master/README.md) to maintain and content for my website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.

 ### Markdown